lucafrance/lucafrance.github.io/_posts/2020-10-30-how-to-backup-gog-library.md

 ---
-title: How to the download your entire GOG-library with LGOGDownloader
+title: How to download your entire GOG-library with LGOGDownloader
 source: https://lucafrance.medium.com/how-to-the-download-your-entire-gog-library-with-lgogdownloader-a0232de2b7df
 ---